On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Constructions of extremal matrices

 \subsection{Iterative constructions}

-We start with constructions of extremal matrices based on extremal matrices of a smaller size.
-The first construction allows us easily increase the dimension of extremal matrices or discard insignificant dimensions of extremal matrices with identical hyperplanes.
+We start with constructions based on extremal matrices of a smaller size.
+The first construction allows us to easily increase the dimension or discard insignificant directions of hyperplanes of extremal matrices.

 \begin{const} Let $B$ be a $d$-dimensional $(0,1)$-matrix of order $n$ in which each hyperplane of some direction is the same $(d-1)$-dimensional matrix $A$.
-The matrix $B$ is an extremal matrix of deficiency $\delta$ if and only if the matrix $A$ is an extremal matrix of deficiency $\delta$. \end{const}
+The matrix $B$ is extremal of deficiency $\delta$ if and only if the matrix $A$ is extremal of deficiency $\delta$. \end{const}